miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 installable packages are all installed, connectivity to the local Ollama LLM ChatBot server is tested, and the Pipulate startup messages all print out.

+## Mac Browser Startup Issue Resolved with Restart and Replication

 When I typed `start`, it didn't open the browser and tabs automatically, but I had just restarted my system and had been completely quit out of everything.
 After starting a browser and typing `start` again (it's okay to start multiple